Teycir/Chuckle/README.md

 2. Press Enter or select from autocomplete suggestions
 3. Tags help you find memes later
 4. Click the × on any tag to remove it

+**🎲 Regenerate Memes**
+- Click the dice button (🎲) on any meme to try a different template
+- Uses the same text but generates a new variant
+- Keep clicking until you find the perfect meme

 **⭐ Mark Favorites**
 - Click the star button on any meme to favorite it